Results for 'employment'

 Mutually Inclusive Partnerships

-‘16’ is service that blends tried and tested supported employment approaches with person centred approaches in order to achieve employment focused outcomes for a range of groups.
+‘16’ is a service that blends tried and tested supported employment approaches with person-centred methods.
+The goal is to enable service users to achieve their personal employment related outcomes.
+The service supports a range of groups.

 Jobs Friends Houses

 Founded by Sgt Steve Hodgkins, Jobs, Friends and Houses offers volunteering, training and employment opportunities to marginalised adults, mainly ex offenders and/or those with mental health issues or in abstinence.
 The project is built on the belief that people will make make stable and sustainable changes when they have:

 "• a safe place to live that is free from threat